teamtant/the-t-list/README.md

 ![Logo](./Images/app-logo-3.png)

 # The T List
 A visual map spotlighting crowd-sourced reviews to improve access to trans-affirming care through aggregated data.
-Users can read reviews at an existing location (visually marked by a pin).
-If reviews don't exist at a location yet, users can add a new review there by placing a pin on the map and then submitting the review form below.
+Users can read reviews in their area marked by a location pin.
+If reviews don't exist at a location yet, users can add a new review there by placing a pin on the map, and then posting to the review form below.

 </div>